We’ve put together this list of more 60 tips to slow your aging and live longer, all backed by research.

 - Reduce stress.

 - Practice meditation.
-Download medication apps like Calm or Headless.
+Download meditation apps like Calm or Headless.

 - Having a purpose and goals in life (feeling useful).